 - Butter Chicken

 - 3 chicken breasts cubed

 - 1/4 tsp pepper or to taste

 - Warm the butter and oil over medium-high heat in a large skillet.
 Add the chicken, and cook for about 5 minutes, or until lightly browned.
 Add the mushrooms, onion, and garlic and cook for another 5 minutes.

-- Add the coconut milk and red curry paste.
-Mix well, and cook for another 10-15 minutes, or until the sauce has thickened to your liking.
-Season with salt and pepper at the very end.
+- Stir in the coconut milk and red curry paste.
+Once bubbling, reduce the heat to medium-low.
+Simmer for 10-15 minutes, or until the sauce has thickened to your liking.
+Season with salt and pepper to taste.
 Serve over rice and garnish with chopped parsley.